kyma-project/kyma/docs/getting-started/08-connect-external-application.md

   EOF
   ```

-2. List available [ServiceClass CRs](https://svc-cat.io/docs/walkthrough/#step-2---viewing-clusterserviceclasses-and-clusterserviceplans) in the `orders-service` Namespace and find under the `EXTERNAL-NAME` column the one with the `sap-commerce-cloud-events-*` prefix.
+2. List available ServiceClass CR in the `orders-service` Namespace.
+Under the `EXTERNAL-NAME` column, find one with the `sap-commerce-cloud-events-*` prefix.

    ```bash
    kubectl get serviceclasses -n orders-service